cnolan3/Cicada-16/HardwareSpec/CPU_ISA.md

   1. It copies the value of the frame pointer (R6) into the stack pointer (R7).
 This deallocates any space used by local variables.
   2. It pops the previous frame pointer from the stack back into R6.
       This is equivalent to `LD R7, R6` followed by `POP R6`.
 After a `LEAVE`, a `RET` instruction is typically used to return to the caller.

+#### **System Calls (SYSCALL)**

+The `SYSCALL` instruction provides a standardized way for user programs to request services from the system library or operating system kernel.
+This is the primary mechanism for interacting with hardware peripherals, managing files, or performing other privileged operations.

+When `SYSCALL n8` is executed, the CPU performs the following sequence:
+1. It pushes the 16-bit Flags register (F) onto the stack.
+2. It pushes the address of the *next* instruction (PC) onto the stack.
+This allows the system routine to return control to the user program.
+3. It looks up the address of the system routine in a vector table located in low memory.
+The `n8` immediate value is an index into this table.
+4. It sets the PC to the address fetched from the vector table, effectively transferring control to the system routine.

+System routines are expected to finish with a `RETI` (Return from Interrupt) instruction, which restores the flags and the program counter, resuming the user program.

 #### **Note on Condition Codes (cc)**